MBravo-Zapata/Suelos_Singulares_CL/README.md

 * [Bravo-Zapata, Matías F.] (mailto:mfbravozapata@gmail.com)
 * Dorador, Leonardo

 The first version of the zoning map was made during Matías Bravo's professional practice at EGSciences during 2021.
 In 2022, the idea of the public repository and article began to be developed, providing a description of the singular soils and the associated engineering problems.
-Finally, in August 2023 the article is submitted to the 17th PAN-AMERICAN CONFERENCE ON SOIL MECHANICS AND GEOTECHNICAL ENGINEERING and 2nd LATIN-AMERICAN REGIONAL CONFERENCE OF IAEG 2024
+Finally, in August 2024 the article is submitted to the 17th PAN-AMERICAN CONFERENCE ON SOIL MECHANICS AND GEOTECHNICAL ENGINEERING and 2nd LATIN-AMERICAN REGIONAL CONFERENCE OF IAEG 2024

 ## Citing

 To cite this article or the code in this repository please use the data available in the publication website.

+Bravo-Zapata, M. y Dorador, L. (2024) Primera versión de un repositorio y mapa de suelos singulares chilenos.
+Proceedings of the 17th Pan-American Conference on Soil Mechanics and Geotechnical Engineering (XVII PCSMGE), and 2nd Latin-American Regional Conference of the International  Association for Engineering Geology and the Environment (IAEG), La Serena, Chile, 2024.